sorin-ionescu/prezto/modules/git/README.md

   - `gcm` records changes to the repository with the given message.
   - `gcS` records changes to the repository.
 (Signed)
   - `gcSa` stages all modified and deleted files.
 (Signed)
   - `gcSm` records changes to the repository with the given message.
-(Signed)  - `gco`  checks out a branch or paths to work tree.
+(Signed)
   - `gcam` stages all modified and deleted files, and records changes to the repository with the given message.
   - `gco` checks out a branch or paths to work tree.
   - `gcO` checks out hunks from the index or the tree interactively.